nyc0x/top_daje/README.md

     $ make
 ```

-    *In the two first cases you will also need to launch the executable created inside `.bin` directory;*
+    In the first two cases you will also need to launch the executable created inside `.bin` directory;

 - to print all infos in stdout (*useful for debug*):